stormpath/stormpath-documentation/source/auth_n.rst

     .. literalinclude:: code/php/authentication/login_attempt_req_expand_account.php
       :language: php

-  If authentication succeeded, You will either see just the ``href`` referencing the account, or the full account object.
+  If authentication succeeded, You will either see just the ``href`` referencing the Account, or the full Account object.

     .. literalinclude:: code/php/authentication/login_attempt_resp.php
       :language: php